Skip to content

 CBD Isolate vs. Full Spectrum Oil: What's The Difference?

-CBD is rapidly rising in popularity for health benefits that include from stress reduction, whole body discomfort, normal inflammation, and restless sleep.
-While you may be familiar with these uses, did you know there are two distinct types of CBD products on the market?
-Learn everything you need to know about CBD isolate vs. full spectrum CBD oil, including the potency of each, recommended uses, and how to decide between the two.
+CBD is rapidly rising in popularity as part of general wellness routines.
+While you may be familiar with different types of CBD products, did you know there are two distinct categories?
+Learn everything you need to know about CBD isolate vs. full spectrum CBD oil, including the characteristics of each, general uses, and how to choose between the two.
 WHAT IS FULL SPECTRUM CBD?
-The cannabis plant is home to hundreds of phytochemicals, which include cannabinoids, terpenes and other compounds.
-Full spectrum CBD refers to products that contain more than CBD, such as other plant molecules like THC and healthy fatty acids.
+The cannabis plant is home to hundreds of phytochemicals, which include cannabinoids, terpenes, and other compounds.
+Full spectrum CBD refers to products that contain more than CBD, such as other plant molecules like THC and fatty acids.
 This version of CBD oil is minimally refined, so that most of the cannabinoids and terpenes remain intact.
 Full spectrum CBD oil is often called “whole plant” oil because the full plant extract is included.
 WHAT IS CBD ISOLATE?
 CBD isolate is often labeled as “pure CBD” or 99 to 100 percent CBD.
 As you may have guessed from the name, these products have been refined to isolate only the CBD compound with no extra cannabinoids or terpenes.
-Its CBD potency is usually higher than full spectrum, meaning a small dose is recommended.
-HOW TO USE CBD ISOLATE VS. FULL SPECTRUM CBD Full spectrum CBD is often preferable to CBD isolate because research shows that cannabinoids and terpenes occur in nature together and interact in useful ways.
-This synergy is referred to as the entourage effect and is thought to give CBD a wider reach as far as health benefits.
-An Israeli study on the potency of CBD isolate versus full spectrum CBD showed that full spectrum CBD was more suitable in clinical settings for such conditions as normal inflammation and stress.
-Pure CBD resulted in a “bell-shaped dose response,” which means that, when the amount of CBD exceeded a certain point, its therapeutic impact declined dramatically.
-However, this doesn’t indicate that CBD isolate is never useful.
-Some users who are particularly sensitive to THC turn to CBD isolate to benefit from the cannabis plant without any of the psychoactive side effects.
-CBD isolates also allow users to track how much CBD they’re getting from each dose.
-HOW TO DECIDE BETWEEN THE TWO Whether you choose CBD isolate or full spectrum CBD, you will likely experience the health benefits of the cannabis plant.
-With emerging studies, researchers are learning more every day about the difference between the two types of products.
-Further, for those living in states where full spectrum CBD remains unavailable, pure CBD often delivers a positive and legal solution.
-After all, CBD alone is better than no CBD at all.
+Its CBD content is usually higher than full spectrum, so a small amount is generally used.
+HOW TO USE CBD ISOLATE VS. FULL SPECTRUM CBD Full spectrum CBD is often chosen over CBD isolate because research suggests that cannabinoids and terpenes occur naturally together and may interact in unique ways.
+This potential synergy is often referred to as the entourage effect and is thought to create a broader range of effects.
+An Israeli study on CBD isolate versus full spectrum CBD showed that full spectrum CBD interacted differently compared to isolate in preclinical settings.
+Pure CBD resulted in a “bell-shaped dose response,” which means that, when the amount of CBD exceeded a certain point, its effect declined.
+However, this doesn’t mean that CBD isolate is not valuable.
+Some users who are particularly sensitive to THC turn to CBD isolate for a THC-free option.
+CBD isolates also allow users to more precisely track how much CBD they’re consuming.
+HOW TO DECIDE BETWEEN THE TWO Whether you choose CBD isolate or full spectrum CBD, you may experience different results based on your individual needs and preferences.
+Ongoing studies continue to explore the differences between the two types of products.
+For those living in states where full spectrum CBD remains unavailable, pure CBD often provides a legal plant-based option.
+Ultimately, choosing the right product is a personal decision.
 Erica Garza is an author and essayist.
 Her work has appeared in TIME, Health, Glamour, Good Housekeeping, Women’s Health, The Telegraph and VICE.
 She lives in Los Angeles.
 References: https://www.ncbi.nlm.nih.gov/pubmed/30157131 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2828614/ https://link.springer.com/article/10.1007%2Fs11920-017-0775-9 https://file.scirp.org/pdf/PP_2015021016351567.pdf

 Learn more